|NUMBER OF DAYS||5|

 - Start your day with a visit to this unique park, which is a mix of unique caves with archaeology and nature.

 - During most of the day, you will be crossing the gentle hills of the Judean plains from south to north along the INT.
 (Israel National Trail).

 - Our first landmark of the day is the hill-top archaeological site of Tel Goded.
 Tel Goded has been identified with the Biblical city of Gat, the home of the prophet Micah.
 (Detailed Survey)

 - From the top, there is a 360° panorama of the surrounding Judean plains, the Mediterranean sea to the west, and the Hebron mountains to the east.

 - We continue with gentle ups and downs until reaching the Masua viewpoint.

-- A short downhill walk will take us back to Moshav Srigim, and you will reach the accommodation on foot.
+- A short downhill walk will take you to Moshav Srigim, and you will reach the accommodation on foot.

 - At Srigim, you can finish the day in the Local Brewery or Winery.
 (Both websites are only in Hebrew)